Land Transport Authority

 The Land Transport Authority (LTA) is a statutory board under the Ministry of Transport of the Government of Singapore.

 History

 Incorporation

-The Land Transport Authority (LTA) was established on 1 September 1995 and was formed by the merger of various public sector entities: the Registry of Vehicles, Mass Rapid Transit Corporation, Roads & Transportation Division of the Public Works Department and Land Transportation Division of the former Ministry of Communications.
+In March 1995, Communications Minister Mah Bow Tan announced that a new statutory board, the Land Transport Authority (LTA), would be established to oversee all matters related to rail and road transportation.
+The LTA would be a merger of the roads and transport division of the Public Works Department, the Registry of Vehicles and the land transport division of the Ministry of Communications.
+The proposed agency was planned to be established within the next two years.
+With the passing of the Land Transport Authority of Singapore Bill in August that year, the LTA was established on 1 September 1995 with Fock Siew Wah as its first chairman.

 1996 Land Transport White Paper

 On 2 January 1996, the LTA published the 1996 Land Transport White Paper, titled "A World Class Land Transport System".
 It outlined the government plans.
 Changes to existing schemes were proposed along with schemes were introduced across various transport sectors.
 This included the Electronic Road Pricing (ERP) scheme, which eventually become ubiquitous in the city state.

 1996 Rail Financing Framework

 The 1996 Rail Financing Framework was a scheme that set out the financing framework of the rail transport system.
 In the white paper, it was phrased that the financing framework of the rail transport system would eventually be run on the basis of partnership, which the government and its regulatory authority would provide the assets and infrastructure (which remain fully owned by the regulatory authority), with commuters paying for the operating costs and operators extracting efficiency dividends within standards and fares set by the regulatory authority.

 The framework allowed for an open up of the rail transport market with the operation aspects of the industry no longer tied to the authorities, allowing for more autonomy of the incumbent operator and new operators to enter the market.
 This also laid the foundation for the restructure and flotation of SMRT Corporation, previously a state-owned incumbent operator under the name Mass Rapid Transit Corporation, in 2000.
 Subsequently, the MRT logo was replaced in 2001 into the yellow and green logo and was designed after the privatisation of SMRT Corporation and SBS currently operates the North East Line, Sengkang LRT and Punggol LRT.

 The framework was revised in 2008 as the New Rail Financing Framework (NRFF), which saw the regulatory authority re-assuming the full ownership of all rail assets, where the ownership and maintenance of which were previously held responsible under the individual operators.